RafaGago/jsfx2cpp/README.md

 * Not a lot of documentation etc..
 * Coding on a big file.
 * The error output could be improved

+Known issues/omissions:

+* "this.." not implemented, just "this.".